 On June 29, 2021, the Company executed a sale and leaseback of its Chalfont, Pennsylvania facility for net proceeds of \$20.0 million, which resulted in a \$13.7 million gain.
 The leaseback is for a term of seven years and was determined to be an operating lease.
-The leaseback resulted in a \$9.4 million asset included in the operating lease right of use assets - net, current operating lease obligation of \$1.1 million and operating lease obligation of \$8.3 million in the consolidated balance sheet as of December 31, 2021.
+As of December 31, 2022, the leaseback consisted of an \$8.2 million asset included in the operating lease right of use assets - net, current operating lease obligation of \$1.3 million and operating lease obligation of \$7.1 million in the consolidated balance sheet.

 On September 28, 2021, the Company executed a sale and leaseback of its West Allis, Wisconsin facility for net proceeds of \$31.9 million, which resulted in a \$10.8 million gain.
 The leaseback is for a term of ten years and was determined to be an operating lease.
-The leaseback resulted in a \$22.7 million asset included in the operating lease right of use assets - net, current operating lease obligation of \$1.6 million and operating lease obligation of \$21.1 million in the consolidated balance sheet as of December 31, 2021.
+As of December 31, 2022, the leaseback consisted of a \$20.8 million asset included in the operating lease right of use assets - net, current operating lease obligation of \$1.8 million and operating lease obligation of \$19.3 million in the consolidated balance sheet.